 That’s how anxiety can impact processing speed.
 But slow processing speed can also create feelings of anxiety.

-Imagine a child sitting in class, taking a test.
-She sees her classmates moving quickly from problem to problem, while she trails behind.
+Imagine your child sitting in class, taking a test.
+Other kids are moving quickly from problem to problem, while your child trails behind.

-That situation might create a lot of anxiety in the moment.
-It might even make her feel anxious before the next test.
-But the more anxious she becomes, the slower she gets.
+That situation might create a lot of anxiety in the moment for kids with slow processing speed.
+It might even make them feel anxious before the next test.
+And the more anxious they become, the slower they process and react.

-It can be hard, then, to tell where the anxiety stops and the slow processing speed begins.
+It can be hard to tell where the anxiety stops and the slow processing speed begins.

 Why Kids With Slow Processing Speed Can Feel Blindsided

-If a child has a learning issue in one area, like math, it can be easier for her to know when she’ll get anxious.
-She might get stressed out every Friday morning before the weekly math test, for instance.
+When kids struggle in one area, like math, it can be easier for them to know when they’ll get anxious.
+They might get stressed out every Friday morning before the weekly math test, for instance.

 But suddenly they run into trouble doing something.
 Now, subconsciously, they may feel like they can’t rely on themselves.
 Why, if they can do so much without a problem, are they suddenly struggling?